burespe1/semantic-dictionary/drafts/DR_EU_886-2013/location-of-the-event_condition.md

 ---
 id: location-of-the-event_condition
-label: Location of the event_condition
+label: location of the event_condition
 definition: the minimum information required for disseminating the location of an event/condition that is on-going or time valid.
 category: Dynamic data
 language: en
 status: finalised
 source: DR_EU_886-2013
 ---

 >The location of an event/condition can correspond to a single geospatial point on a road (point), a part of a road network defined between two points on the same road including an indication of the applicable direction (linear), or a geographic or geometric two-dimensional feature (area).
 Several methods exist for encoding point, linear, or area locations.